What Can We Do About Global Warming?

 Materials such as old doors and cabinets and bookcases, unused paint, and other building materials including hardware can be recycled through the Habitat for Humanity “Restore.”
 They will also accept refrigerators, washing machines and driers in working order.
 They have a large warehouse at 1137 Haco Drive (off South Pennsylvania near the entrance to Potter Park Zoo).
 It is a wonderful program that helps low-income families to build and repair their homes, but anyone can shop there.
 Call for more information about hours and what they are taking: 374-6235.

 - cell phones and batteries (various locations throughout the county)

-- computers and other electronic equipment (Lansing: usually twice a year)
+- computers and other electronic equipment (Lansing, East Lansing, Ingham County: usually once or twice a year)